 We live in a global economy, and those students with cross-cultural skills will be better equipped to thrive in the global job market, both at home and abroad.
 The selection of articles below offers a comprehensive introduction to the value of international experience in a globalized economy.
 What are the implications of studying abroad on future career success?
 What are today's international employers really looking for?
 Check out the content below for answers to these and other questions.

-Closing the Gap Between
+Making the Connection Between

 Study Abroad and Career Success